WordPress/gutenberg/packages/style-engine/README.md

 As mentioned, `wp_style_engine_get_styles()` is useful whenever you wish to generate CSS and/or classnames from a **block's style object**.
 A good example is [using the Style Engine to generate block supports styles](https://github.com/WordPress/gutenberg/tree/HEAD/packages/style-engine/docs/using-the-style-engine-with-block-supports.md).

-In the following snippet, we're taking the style object from a block's attributes and passing it to the style engine to get the styles.
+In the following snippet, we're taking the style object from a block's attributes and passing it to the Style Engine to get the styles.
 By passing a `context` in the options, the Style Engine will store the styles for later retrieval, for example, should you wish to batch enqueue a set of CSS rules.

 ```php
 $block_attributes =  array(